 - Paying victim restitution.

-A misdemeanor charge results in a criminal record when:
+A misdemeanor charge results in a criminal record when you:

-To be eligible to expunge a California misdemeanor the defendant:
+To be eligible to expunge a misdemeanor you:

 - Must have successfully completed probation, and